horizontalsystems/bitcoin-kit-android/CONTRIBUTING.md

 ## Implementing support for a new coin for external developers

 Support for coin is implemented as a separate module that depends on the module bitcoincore.
-This repository contains modules for supporting coins like Bitcoin, BitcoinCash and Dash.
+This repository contains modules for supporting coins like `Bitcoin`, `BitcoinCash` and `Dash`.
 Support for a new coin should be implemented in the owners repository.

 ### Structure of module

 The module depends on the bitcoincore.
 This dependency can be added via JitPack repository.

-In the main build.gradle add the JitPack repository:
+In the main `build.gradle` add the JitPack repository:

 ```
 repositories {